insooth/insooth.github.io/template-instance-deconstruction.md

 };
 ```

 There exists multiple stringification contexts, one per type constructor.
-The stringification engine uses the context to get the actual string representation of the parameters
+The stringification engine uses the context to get the actual string representation of the parameters.

 ```c++
 template<template<class...> class S, class C = stringify_context<S>>